rdbliss/comma/README.md

 49896 49896
 ```

-This output, specifically that the two integers are the end are equal, shows
+This output, specifically that the two integers at the end are equal, shows
 that all comma sequences in base 10 are finite.
 This output will likely appear
-near-instantaneously.
-For a larger base, like 13, the output includes
+near-instantaneously, but for a larger base 13, the output includes a progress
-a progress bar.
+bar.

 ```bash
 $ ./comma 13